ovr/phalcony/README.md

 > Library for expansion the base functional of Phalcon framework.

-This library is main component of phalcon-module-skeleton and It was created for move repeated function from all projects to on project on github.
+This library is main component of phalcon-module-skeleton and It was created to move repeated function from all projects to on project on github.

 ## Installation